mookman288/SoBar/README.md

 ### Preface

 The *Social Media Icon Bar* was designed to provide a simple CSS sprite social media icon experience.
+Unlike alternatives, such as social media button generators, or applications like ShareThis, SMIB allows for complete control over hyperlinks, icons, and styles.

 Utilizing the most readily-available official icons, SMIB hopes to provide an easy to use and fairly efficient way to load social media icons, while adhering to the many rules and regulations for each social networking site's logo and branding.

 If you've found one of these icons breaking some arbitrary rule and regulation for the social networking site it